Showing posts with label Florida Attractions. Show all posts

 The center piece of the entertainment venue was a three-story, 90-ft circular tank, “Davy Jones Locker.”
 Its 17 feet of water was home to porpoises, sea lions and sea turtles.
 Wall aquariums held an assortment of fish; sharks swam in a moat surrounding the tank.
 Daily shows featured porpoises and sea lions performing tricks for a gallery that could seat up to 800, many of whom were encouraged to feed dolphins and other fish at designated times and places around the tank.

 The man behind the operation was Charles “Charlie” Beckwith, a New York transplant who moved to Fort Lauderdale in 1963.
-He claimed he was an “idea man” for one newspaper interview.
+He claimed he was an “idea man” at one newspaper interview.
 Before moving to Florida, he owned several flower shops under the name Idlewild Airport Florist at Idlewild Airport—later named John F. Kennedy International Airport.
 He was successful in acquiring a tax-free status for those shops, a relatively new concept at the time for U.S. airports.

 Beckwith was also successful with Ocean World Inc. where he served as president and chair of the board.
 His brainchild, the marine park, often captured headlines for answering calls to rescue injured sea turtles, dolphins and sharks on local beaches.
 Some divers brought injured sea animals found in local waters to the aquarium.
 Most animals that survived injuries remained at the aquarium; a few performed.
 Its pantheon of live sea characters included Pegleg Pete, an old sea turtle missing a fin, Ginny, a porpoise, and Dimples the Dolphin (a porpoise).
 According to the park, Dimples was the only dolphin in the world who could perform a triple forward somersault in mid-air.
 Ocean World expanded its collection of wildlife to appeal to schools for their educational programs.
 They brought in parrots and an assortment of other birds.
 The park’s population grew to about 200 animals, including otters, an alligator and a monkey named Gilligan.